brettwooldridge/HikariCP/README.md

 ### Play Framework Plugin

+Note Play 2.4 now uses HikariCP by default.
 A new plugin has come up for the the Play framework; [play-hikaricp](http://edulify.github.io/play-hikaricp.edulify.com/).
 If you're using the excellent Play framework,  your application deserves HikariCP.
 Thanks Edulify Team!

 ### Clojure Wrapper